 Certificate Education & Training

 Students may complete a full certificate or simply take those courses which advance their own professional goals.
 The program is designed to be flexible for working adults by offering all our classes online.
-Professionals working in the industry who seek only a high-level overview with a focus on regulatory and manufacturing should take the fundamentals certificate.
-Those seeking to transition to a new career in Clinical Trials operations (Associate/Coordinator) should take the full Clinical Trials Design & Management certificate.
+Professionals seeking to transition to a new career in Clinical Trials operations (Associate/Coordinator) may take the full Clinical Trials Design & Management certificate.
 This certificate will give you the language and understanding to begin working in the biotech/pharmaceutical industry.
 Our students find great work, and grow very quickly in this important field.

 Professional Biotechnology Faculty

 We continue to add new courses upon request of employers and enrollees.
 We are interested in additional instructors who are working professionals wanting to share their area of expertise.
-Qualifications include teaching skills and academic excellence.
+Qualifications include industry experience, teaching skills, academic excellence and a desire to give back to your professional community.

 What is a Clinical Research Associate (CRA)?